Copyright 1994 - 2023 Bill's Bible Basics

 John 8:44, 47, KJV

 Jesus plainly told them that they were not of God.
 He told them that they were murderers and of their father the devil.
-As I point out in such series as "Revelation's Babylon the Great", in Matthew chapter twenty-three, the Lord fully exposed the bloody hands of the Children of the Goat:
+As I point out in such series as "Who is Babylon the Great?", in Matthew chapter twenty-three, the Lord fully exposed the bloody hands of the Children of the Goat:

 "Woe unto you, scribes and Pharisees, hypocrites! because ye build the tombs of the prophets, and garnish the sepulchres of the righteous, And say, If we had been in the days of our fathers, we would not have been partakers with them in the blood of the prophets.
 Wherefore ye be witnesses unto yourselves, that ye are the children of them which killed the prophets.
 Fill ye up then the measure of your fathers.
 Ye serpents, ye generation of vipers, how can ye escape the damnation of hell?
 Wherefore, behold, I send unto you prophets, and wise men, and scribes: and some of them ye shall kill and crucify; and some of them shall ye scourge in your synagogues, and persecute them from city to city: That upon you may come all the righteous blood shed upon the earth, from the blood of righteous Abel unto the blood of Zacharias son of Barachias, whom ye slew between the temple and the altar."